-The Art of Light, displayed across two floors of the Museum of Arts and Design, spans decades and mediums, and includes some of Clarke's major contributions to contemporary art: his freestanding stained glass screens – advancing the technical and poetic potential of the medium, and its role as portable art – and his art-historically significant 'leadworks', monumental inversions of the basic principles of stained glass, with sheet lead and lead solder becoming the primary elements, and stained glass introduced as collage or jetisonned entirely.
-Also on display will be selections from his series Night Orchids, together with sketchbooks covering five decades of output, and a biographical vitrine displaying items from Clarke's childhood through to the present day.
+The Art of Light, currently displayed across two floors of the Museum of Arts and Design, spans decades and mediums and includes some of Clarke's major contributions to contemporary art: his freestanding stained glass screens – advancing the technical and poetic potential of the medium, and its role as portable art – and his art-historically significant 'leadworks', monumental inversions of the basic principles of stained glass.
+Also on display will be selections from his series of drawings and paintings Night Orchids, together with sketchbooks covering five decades of output, and a biographical vitrine displaying items from Clarke's childhood through to the present day.
 First shown at the Sainsbury Centre for Visual Arts in 2018, in late 2021 The Art of Light will go on display at Zaha Hadid's Dongdaemun Design Plaza in Seoul, and after at The State Hermitage Museum, St Petersburg.